-Emily is a member of the firm’s Municipal Department, with an emphasis on land use and telecommunications matters.
+Emily is an attorney of the firm’s Municipal Department, with an emphasis on land use and telecommunications matters.
 Prior to joining Ogden Murphy Wallace, Emily worked for a local land use law firm.
 While in law school, she was an extern with the Seattle City Attorney’s Office in the Land Use Group and was a summer associate for Short Cressman Burgess.
 Emily’s practice focuses on permitting, entitlements and enforcement actions, administrative hearings, drafting and negotiating franchises and leases, as well as a full range of municipal issues including public law and procedure, management and operational issues, and related litigation.

 Emily received a B.S. in Political Science from the University of Oregon and her J.D. from Seattle University School of Law.

 - American Bar Association